Dissipative phase transition of interacting non-reciprocal fermions

-We now consider the dynamics with open boundary conditions (OBC) \footnote{To ensure that all sites are subject to the same overall particle gain and losses, we add an extra loss/gain processes at the boundaries, described by jump operators $L_{0,\ell}=\sqrt{\kappa}c_{0},$ and $L_{L-1,\ell}=\sqrt{\kappa}c_{L-1}$, similarly for the pump $L_{0,g}=\sqrt{\Gamma}c_{0}^{\dagger}$ and $L_{L-1, g}=\sqrt{\Gamma}c_{L-1}^{\dagger}$.}.
-In Fig.~\ref{fig:non_interacting}(d-f) (bottom panels), we plot the dynamics of the particle density for different values of $\theta,\phi$ and different initial states, at $\Gamma=\kappa$.
-For $\theta=\phi=\pi/2$, the initial charge-density wave (CDW) is quickly melted in the bulk after few short-time revivals, in agreement with the previous discussion of exponential dynamics.
-However, at the edges the dynamics is nontrivial: charge is reshuffled across the system by the non-reciprocal gain and loss, and we observe the build up of a steady state featuring charge accumulation at the edges, see Fig.~\ref{fig:non_interacting}(d).
-Upon tuning the angle $\theta$ we see that the charge imbalance decreases and eventually disappears for $\theta=-\pi/2$, a value at which, however, the dynamics displays clear directionality; see Fig.~\ref{fig:non_interacting}.(e).
+We now consider the dynamics with open boundary conditions (OBC)\footnote{To ensure that all sites are subject to the same overall particle gain and losses, we add an extra loss/gain processes at the boundaries, described by jump operators $L_{0,\ell}=\sqrt{\kappa}c_{0},$ and $L_{L-1,\ell}=\sqrt{\kappa}c_{L-1}$, similarly for the pump $L_{0,g}=\sqrt{\Gamma}c_{0}^{\dagger}$ and $L_{L-1, g}=\sqrt{\Gamma}c_{L-1}^{\dagger}$.}.
+In Fig.~\ref{fig:non_interacting}(c-d), we plot the dynamics of the particle density for different values of $\theta,\phi$ and different initial states, at $\Gamma=\kappa$.
+In stark contrast to the PBC case, the relaxation towards the steady-state is strictly exponential as the dissipative gap remains always finite, a manifestation of the Liouville skin-effect~\cite{supplementary_mat}.
+For $\phi=\theta=\pi/2$, see Fig.~\ref{fig:non_interacting} (c), the initial charge-density wave (CDW) is quickly melted in the bulk after a few short-time revivals, in agreement with the previous discussion of exponential dynamics.
+However, at the edges the dynamics is nontrivial: charge is reshuffled across the system by the non-reciprocal gain and loss, and we observe the build up of a steady state featuring charge accumulation at the edges.
+Upon tuning the angle $\theta$ we see that the charge imbalance decreases and eventually disappears for $\theta=-\pi/2$, as the steady-state corresponds to the maximally mixed state~\cite{supplementary_mat}, a value at which, however, the dynamics displays clear directionality; see Fig.~\ref{fig:non_interacting}.(d).
+We can understand these results by looking at the non-reciprocal hopping rates $J_\pm$ in Eq.~(\ref{eqn:Jpm}).
+For $\Gamma=\kappa$ the maximum value of $J_+-J_-$ is obtained precisely for $\phi=-\theta=\pi/2$, while for $\phi=\theta=\pi/2$ the hopping is perfectly reciprocal and so the dynamics.
+Overall, this behavior is reminiscent of the dynamics of the Hatano-Nelson model, yet it appears at the level of a fully Lindbladian evolution Eq.~\eqref{eq:uncond}, which includes dissipation and noise and does not require post-selection~\footnote{We note that, on the other hand, the fact that $J_++J_-$ is complex does not induce any non-reciprocal or unidirectional dynamics since the imaginary part of the Hamiltonian is proportional to the kinetic energy and not the current.}.